 This means that they scroll through looking for headers and different cues that tell them where certain information is.

 Think about yourself.

-I bet there’s times where you land on a website, and quickly browse through to find what you need without reading every single word.
+I bet there are times where you land on a website and quickly browse through to find what you need without reading every single word.